Table of Contents

 - Aitielkh Design Guide

 These bases were made by Herboreal and are free to use for the creation of Make-Your-Own (MYO) Bepotelkh characters only; you must have a valid MYO slot to use these bases.
+Do not use these to make adoptables or for any other purpose than for submitting a MYO to this site.
 You may edit these bases to customize them with the trait(s) you need for your MYO Bepotelkh character.

 Bepotelkh & Sonoelkh

 - Adult Bases

 - Aitielkh & Sonoaitielkh Adult Bases (coming soon)

 - Shroomkin Base (be sure to add your own mushrooms!)